In a hurry? The best identity theft protection service overall in 2021 is IdentityForce

 There are some interesting bonus features.
 PC-based anti-phishing and anti-keylogger software tries to keep malware at bay and prevent hackers stealing your data, while a Social Media Identity Monitoring suite scans your Facebook, Twitter, YouTube, Instagram and Google+ streams for malicious links, hacked and imposter accounts, and more.

-The service provides in-depth monitoring of credit and loan applications, court and criminal records, USPS change of address requests and any data exposed on more than 10,000 websites, looking out for any signs of others using your details.
+Norton LifeLock provides in-depth monitoring of credit and loan applications, court and criminal records, USPS change of address requests and any data exposed on more than 10,000 websites, looking out for any signs of others using your details.

 If a potential issue crops up, smartly designed mobile apps give you alerts of what's going on.
 Should someone apply for an auto loan in your name, for instance, you don't just get to hear about it a few days later when your credit report updates: instead, the app sends you an immediate notification asking if this application was yours.
-Say no and LifeLock's support team jumps into action to investigate.
+Say no and Norton LifeLock's support team leaps into action to investigate.

 One of the biggest names in consumer credit reporting, Experian now maintains information on more than a billion businesses and individuals worldwide.

 The company's IdentityWorks is a capable service, offering access to its credit report and score, raising alerts when there are any significant changes, and keeping a careful eye on the dark web for any signs of the user's personal data.